Seilamuk/Seilamuk-/Android/Android-InApp-&-InApp-Plus-Documentation.md

 ##Enjoy Higher eCPM with Demographic-Targeted Ads
 If you know your user's gender or age, StartApp can use it to serve better-targeted ads which can increase your eCPM and revenue significantly.

-Upon initialization, after providing your DevId and AppId, use the following line:
+Upon initialization, after providing your DevId and AppId, pass the SDKAdPreferences object with its data:
-**Example**
 ```java
 StartAppSDK.init(this, "Your Developer Id", "Your App ID", new SDKAdPreferences()
                                                              .setAge(35)